matts-dev/Space_Battle_Arcade/README.md

 If you don't want to set up the dependencies manually, you will need to replace the .suo file with the copy.suo file; be sure to change the name from `copy.suo` to `.suo` ( the `.suo` file is found at the generated directory `s/Space_Battle_Arcade/Space_Battle_Arcade/.vs/Space_Battle_Arcade/v15/.suo`; running the visual studio .sln a single time is required for this directory to be generated)

+# Packaging For Release
+When packaging for release, it is important to test on a fresh computer.
+A virtual machine is useful for that type of test.
+Though virtual machines may not support needed versions of OpenGL, they should identify missing dlls before attempting to create an opengl context.

+For example, on windws the executables will link against visual studio development libraries already present on the machine.
+But on a machine without visual studio, those libraries will not be available from the system.
+The solution is to provide the library dlls with the binary, copying the libraries next to the executable.
+For example, the old windows project required getting the `ucrtbased.dll`, `vcruntime140.dll`, `msvcp140.dll` from the visual studio install directory and shipping them with the game, to avoid having an installer. (see `packaging_for_release_instructions.txt` for where to find these files)

 # Modding The Game

 When at the main menu, there is a section for mods.
 Following these menus will let you create modifications.
 The entire game is json.
 I recommend copying the base game, which itself is a mod, as a starting point for your mod.  `Space_Battle_Arcade\GameData\mods\SpaceArcade` is the base game mod.